kg-construct/KROWN/data-generator/README.md

 parameters, but some limitations are still applicable:

-1. Automatically execution of unittests on each GitHub Pull Request (GitHub Issue #2).
+1. Automatically execution of unittests on each GitHub Pull Request (GitHub [Issue #2](https://github.com/kg-construct/KROWN/issues/2)).
 This is currently not implemented yet as we want to tackle it together with enabling this feature for KROWN's execution framework as well.

+2. Configuration files described as RDF (GitHub Issue [#3](https://github.com/kg-construct/KROWN/issues/3)) which would allow querying the pipeline configurations using Semantic Web standards e.g. SPARQL.
+The configuration files are already written in such a way that they can be expanded with a JSON-LD context to overcome this limitation.

-2. RML modules test cases are not incorporated yet (GitHub issues #4).
+3. RML modules test cases are not incorporated yet (GitHub [Issue #4](https://github.com/kg-construct/KROWN/issues/4)).
 The 2024 edition of the Knowledge Graph Construction Workshop Challenge includes the test cases for the new RML modules which are currently under development.